ibm-cloud-docs/watson-knowledge-studio/train-ml.md

 1. Click **Train and evaluate**.
 1. Optional: To specify how you want to allocate documents from your document sets to be used by the system-level training, test, or blind sets, click **Edit settings**.

-    See [Document set management](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-improve-ml#wks_mamanagedata) for help determining which ratios to apply.
+    For more information about which ratios to apply, see [Document set management](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-improve-ml#wks_mamanagedata).

 1. Click **Train** to train the model, or click **Train & Evaluate** to train the model, evaluate annotations added by the machine learning model, and analyze the performance statistics.

-    > **Important:** Training a machine learning model can take several minutes or several hours, depending on the number of human annotations that exist and the total number of words across all documents.
+    Training a machine learning model can take several minutes or several hours, depending on the number of human annotations that exist and the total number of words across all documents.
+    {: tip}

 1. Select the document sets that you want to use for training the model.

-    > **Note:** The document sets must contain at least 10 annotated documents.
+    The document sets must contain at least 10 annotated documents.
+    {: tip}

 1. After the model is created, select one of the following actions:

 | Option | Description |
 |--------|-------------|